yuki-koyama/tinycolormap/README.md

 ## Installation

 tinycolormap is a header-only library, so you do not need to compile it.
 You can use it by

-- Adding the path to the cloned tinycolormap repository to your project's include paths, or
+- Adding the path to the `include` directory in the cloned tinycolormap repository to your project's include paths, or
 - Copying the file `tinycolormap.hpp` to your project (note that tinycolormap consists of only that single file).

-If your project is managed by Cmake <https://cmake.org/>, then the `ExternalProject_Add` is useful as tinycolormap provides `CMakeLists.txt` for this purpose.
+If your project is managed by Cmake <https://cmake.org/>, `add_subdirectory` or `ExternalProject_Add` commands are useful as tinycolormap provides `CMakeLists.txt` for this purpose.

 ## Tools (Optional)

 This repository includes the following optional tools:

 - PNG Exporter: This tool exports all the available colormaps as PNG images.

 ### Additional Dependency